sprillo/cs267-project/README.md

 ## Help

 Just chat with me.
-There's a few lower-level logic details, but you will see them in the code, and we can go over them together.
+There's a bit of lower-level logic details, but you will see them in the code, and we can go over them together.